wrightcameron/url-shortner/flask-webapp/README.md

 ## Testing

+### Integration & Unit Testing

 Testing is done using unittest, to start testing, follow the steps

 1. Start MongoDB Server, `docker run -it --rm -p 27017:27017 mongo`
 2. Start Flask App, `python -m unittest -b`

+### Benchmarking

+Benchmarking is contained in directory ./tests/benchmarking.

+*apacheBenchmark.sh* is a script using apache benchmark to send multiple requests concurantly to the webserver.